siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 # 10. Charge as Circulation

-Electric charge is the exterior reading of conserved topological
-winding: the torus's $(m,n)$ circulation sustains a divergence-free exterior continuation that appears on growing enclosing shells as matched inward and outward normal-to-shell currents whose magnitude falls as $1/r^2$.
+Chapter 8 established that self-refracting flow can close on itself, and that the simplest closed shape it can take is toroidal — a sphere with a through-hole.
+The resulting closure has two independent non-contractible cycles, two integer winding numbers $(m,n)$, and discrete standing-wave frequencies.
+That chapter used the toroidal closure to account for discrete energy levels and Rydberg-type scaling.

+The same mode carries global aspects that chapter 8 did not yet name.
+The most immediate is the through-hole flux threading the aperture.
+This chapter names it, derives its $1/r^2$ exterior scaling, and shows it is conserved by topology alone.

 In source-free Maxwell dynamics, $\nabla \cdot \mathbf{E} = 0$ everywhere.
 No electric field lines originate or terminate.
 Yet we observe a $1/r^2$ falloff in field intensity around what we call a "charged particle."

 There is no contradiction.
-Consider a toroidal energy configuration with a fixed total circulation, with winding numbers $(m, n)$ characterizing the closed flow.
-The total is conserved.
+The toroidal mode of chapter 8, with winding numbers $(m,n)$ characterizing the closed flow, carries a conserved through-hole flux.

 A torus has a distinguished aperture.
 Choose a spanning surface $\Sigma$ across that aperture.
 The closed circulation carries a signed through-hole